 The Tsabong North Project is located approximately 100 km north of the town of Tsabong in southwestern Botswana.
 The project covers 735 square kilometres and it is 100% owned by Pangolin Diamonds.

 The Project is situated on edge of the Archaean Kaapvaal Craton and is just north of the Tsabong kimberlite cluster of more than 80 kimberlites.
 Many are diamond-bearing including the very large M1 kimberlite.

-Pangolin has discovered the Magi* where drilling has recovered “three” diamonds from a kimberlitic sediment believe to be a re-worked air-fall volcanic tuff thought to be a crater facies feature.
+Pangolin has discovered the Magi* where drilling has recovered “seven” diamonds from a kimberlitic sediment believe to be a re-worked air-fall volcanic tuff thought to be a crater facies feature.
 The diamonds were recovered in drill hole Magi005 (see the magnetic image for drill hole locations).
 All drill holes on the image are complete and samples collected from a select number of drill holes are now in the laboratory for diamond recovery (holes Magi004, 006, 007, and 008).

 * the Magi is named after the three wise men; Melchior, Caspar, Balthazar, because the airborne geophysics suggested three targets.
 We now see, as result of detailed ground work, only two.

 Dr. Leon Daniels.
 PhD, Chairman of Pangolin is the Qualified Person and responsible for the technical content reported on the Pangolin website.
 He has read and approved this content.

 Last up dated: 3 September 2014